Home Compare CELH vs MRVL

 Growth

-On growth, Celsius Holdings, Inc. is positioned higher in the group, while Marvell Technology, Inc. is closer to the middle.
+Celsius Holdings, Inc. sits in the stronger part of the group on growth, while Marvell Technology, Inc. is closer to mid-pack.

 Growth — Dominant Gap